 And finally in North America

-Settlers, missionaries, and sailors coming from France brought devotion to Saint Anne to North America, where it was widely accepted, especially at Sainte-Anne-de-Beaupré, where 350 years of devotion have already gone by.
+Settlers, missionaries, and sailors coming from France brought devotion to Saint Anne to North America, where it was widely accepted, especially at Sainte-Anne-de-Beaupré, where over 350 years of devotion have already gone by.
 Saint Anne has become the patron saint of the province of Quebec and, as any good grandmother would do, has never stopped "spoiling" her little grandchildren.